PeepalCapital/mathematics/README.md

-# math-problems
+# Mathematics

-This repository is for saving LaTeX files of some of the concepts and problems I like.
+An outline for self studying mathematics.
+This had been designed for myself but anyone can customize it for themselves.